 Some say this video was loosely modelled on Jacob, author of the trail-blazing Early Retirement Extreme blog.

 We see a young man living a minimalist lifestyle in a trailer in the USA.
-He combines a low cost lifestyle with a high income working in a casino (obviously a metaphor for the financial services industry) thereby achieving an incredible 85% savings rate.
-At this rate, he’ll go from broke to financially independent in just 5 years (see FI-o-meter here).
+He combines a low cost lifestyle with a high income working in a casino (obviously a metaphor for the financial services industry) thereby achieving an incredible 75% savings rate.
+At this rate, he’ll go from broke to financially independent in just 7 years.